 A limited liability company (LLC) is a form of business organization recognized by all states.
-Forming an LLC provides limited liability protection for owners, who are taxed at their personal tax rates.
+Forming an LLC provides limited liability protection for owners (called "members"), who are taxed at their personal tax rates.

-How a limited liability company pays income tax depends on whether the LLC has one member or more than one member, and whether the LLC elects to be treated as a different business form for tax purposes.
+How a limited liability company pays income tax depends on whether the LLC has one member or several members and whether the LLC elects to be treated as a different business form for tax purposes.

 How a Single-member LLC Pays Income Taxes

-A single member LLC is taxed as a sole proprietorship.
-That is, the information about the LLC's income and expenses, and its net income is prepared using Schedule C. The net income from the Schedule C is brought over to Line 12 of the owner's personal tax return (Form 1040 or other).
+The IRS considers a single-member LLC as a disregarded entity.
+In other words, the LLC is not separate from the owner for income tax purposes.
+Being a disregarded entity means that the LLC is taxed in the same way as a sole proprietorship.
+That is, the information about the LLC's income and expenses, and its net income is calculated by preparing a Schedule C. The net income from the Schedule C is brought over to the owner's personal tax return (Form 1040 or 1040-SR).

 How a Multiple-member LLC Pays Income Taxes

 An LLC that has more than one member typically pays income tax as a partnership.
 The partnership itself does not pay taxes directly to the IRS; the individual partners pay tax based on their share of ownership in the partnership.

 Reporting your income as an LLC member has several steps: